Zabrane/qlnd/doc/LightningTickerplants.md

 the use of smart contract technology, namely [HTLC](https://medium.com/softblocks/lightning-network-in-depth-part-2-htlc-and-payment-routing-db46aea445a8) (Hash-TimeLock-Contracts), which ensures funds can be transferred in a trust less way.
 Therefore, if a customer wished to pay a service provider, then do not need to have a direct channel open with the provider, but can instead route payments along a network of connected channels.
 Below is an illustration of this idea, where Alice has a choice of multiple payment paths to Bob.
+A real word example of a Lightning payment being routed through intermediate nodes can also be seen in the [Appendix - Shopping](#Shopping).

 ![](ChainedChannels.png)